reinacjr/capstone/Documentation/CRM Dataset.md

 *   **MilestoneID:** E.g. "MIL-001".
 Listed in 3 digits, in running order of milestones.
 *   **ContractID:** E.g. "CON-001".
 The ID of the contract the milestone belongs to.
 *   **Name:** E.g. "Initial Assessment".
 The name of the milestone.
-*   **Description:** E.g. "Security infrastructure assessment completion".
-A description of the milestone.
 *   **DueDate:** E.g. "2025-03-01".
 The date the milestone is due.
 *   **Amount:** E.g. 40000.
 The amount associated with the milestone.
 *   **Status:** E.g. "Completed".
 The current status of the milestone.
 Scope: "Planned", "In Progress", "Completed", "Delayed".